 |First catch in 2019||30 April||28 May|

 Peach-Potato aphids in 2019

-A total of 1 peach-potato aphids were caught in the Scottish suction traps during the period of 4 - 11 August.
-None were caught in either the Dundee or Edinburgh traps, with the single individual caught this week in Inverness.
+A total of 2 peach-potato aphids were caught in the Scottish suction traps during the period of 12 - 18 August.
+Both individuals were caught in Dundee, none were caught in Edinburgh.